-Muscogee Creek Tribal Exhibit: Go back in time to 1828 when the first Muscogee Creek settlers were arriving from Thlikachka, Alabama.
+Muscogee Tribal Exhibit: Go back in time to 1828 when the first Muscogee settlers were arriving from Thlikachka (Broken Arrow), Alabama.
 Stories explain how the Muscogee came to be in Indian Territory, traditional lifestyles and legends of the first permanent settlers of the area.
 Sound tracks add to the setting created within a cedar post roundhouse.
-Learn why a "broken" arrow isn't really broken at all!
+Learn why a "Broken Arrow" isn't really broken at all!
 This is the only exhibit of its kind in Oklahoma.

 Main Street: Step back in time to the Broken Arrow Main Street of yesterday when you visit this exhibit.
 Peer into the old bank where you will see the teller window and original typewriter.
 Visitors can also glance into the window fronts of a barber shop and grocery store filled with artifacts and photos from their heyday.